 A robust understanding of disciplinary core ideas and practices is necessary for obtaining jobs in the STEM (science, technology, engineering, and mathematics) fields and making everyday informed decisions.
 Despite these occupational and practical affordances, early elementary school teachers have limited materials at their disposal to promote a rich knowledge of science among the full range of learners.
 Additionally, the field has yet to develop reliable and valid science assessments that effectively document students’ knowledge of complex phenomena.

 The primary aim of this project is to iteratively design and empirically evaluate a second-grade science program to promote an early foundation for learning science among all students, including students at risk for or with learning disabilities and dyslexia.
-Specifically, the Scientific Explorers program will be designed to improve students’ knowledge and understanding of disciplinary core ideas and cross-cutting concepts related to Earth’s Systems in the Next Generation Science Standards.
-Another aim of this project is to develop and empirically validate a science assessment that measures students’ knowledge and application of disciplinary core ideas and practices related to Earth’s Systems.
+Specifically, the Scientific Explorers program is designed to improve students’ knowledge and understanding of disciplinary core ideas and cross-cutting concepts related to Earth’s Systems in the Next Generation Science Standards.
+Another aim of this project is to develop and empirically validate science assessments that measure students’ knowledge and application of disciplinary core ideas and practices related to Earth’s Systems.

-Employing a mixed-method approach, this project will investigate the feasibility and efficacy of the Scientific Explorers program.
-Additional research activities will include establishing the reliability and validity of the second-grade science assessment.
-Using multilevel modeling and item response theory techniques, this project will address the following three primary research questions:
+Employing a mixed-method approach, this project investigates the feasibility and initial efficacy of the Scientific Explorers program.
+Additional research activities include establishing the reliability and validity of the second-grade science assessments.
+Using multilevel modeling and item response theory techniques, this project addresses the following three primary research questions:

 For more information, visit the National Science Foundation website.